revilowaldow/BITC/Sessions/2025/04 20 - Session 44 - Interlude.md

 <hr>
 ### _The Cellar Showdown_

-Following the clues, the party tracks the pepper to the **Fermentation Cellar**—a damp, mystical chamber where flavor is aged magically.
+The party tracks the pepper to the **Fermentation Cellar**—a damp, mystical chamber where flavour is aged in a great number of experimental vats, some long forgotten.

 They find the **true thief**: **Sousette Vorn**, working with an outsider—a spice-spirited homunculus—trying to **infuse herself** with the Aether Pepper to create a dish only she can make.